-The Foundation scholarship application for the 2023-2024 academic year is currently open.
+The Foundation scholarship application for the 2025-2026 academic year

-Applications are still being accepted but will not have priority selection if applying after March 12.
+Applications will be accepted after this date but the application will not have priority selection if applying after May 31.

 A number of scholarships are available to you through the Board of Trustees, the College’s Foundation, and from outside contributors.
 Application procedures and deadlines vary.
 Many scholarship applications require you to write an essay.
 Tips for writing a scholarship essay are available from the Writing Center.